devanshdhruve/ai-mock-interview/README.md

   Engage in a seamless, real-time voice call for a fully immersive experience.

 - 📊 **Post-Interview Feedback**
-  Get instant scoring and detailed feedback powered by **Google Gemini API**.
+  Get instant scoring and detailed feedback powered by **Google Gemini**.

 - ☁️ **Firebase Integration**
   User authentication, session tracking, and data storage.